DogcraftNet/DogcraftPlugins/Dogcraft-Business.md

 - `BusinessAPI.getRegistry()` returns the singleton `BusinessRegistry` (null until `onEnable` completes).
 - All lookup methods return `CompletableFuture` — businesses live in MySQL + Redis and callers should not block the main thread.
-- The API is **read-only** in v1.
-Mutations (hire, fire, share changes) should be dispatched as console commands.
+- The API is **read-only on business state** (hire, fire, share changes still go through commands), with one exception: `broadcast(UUID, String, String)` lets plugin integrations push notifications — sale alerts, stock-out warnings — to a business's owner and employees.
+See `docs/api.md#broadcasts` for details.
 - Money operations go through the DogcraftEconomy API directly (`playerToBusinessTransfer`, `businessAtomicTransfer`, etc.).
 Income for dividends is computed from the economy ledger automatically — there is no counter for external plugins to maintain.
 - Register a `BusinessEventListener` to react to business changes (creation, dissolution, payroll, employee changes, etc.).
 Each callback uses default methods so you only override what you need.